dwajsman/wmdd_4935/week1/01intro.md

 ## what is server side scripting?

+I hope that we can start to answer this question over the next few months.
+This is a big topic, and we won't be able to cover everything in this class, but I hope to give you a good start.

+Before we can answer that question we have a few other other questions to answer.

 ## what is a scripting language?

 "I think to most people, scripting is like obscenity.
 I can't define it, but I'll know it when I see it"
 > Larry Wall

+A scripting language is actually difficult to define(many people will disagree with this), but in general languages that are considered to be scripting languages are:
+- interpreted
+- used for writing 'smaller' programs
+- act as 'glue' call a larger program, take the output of that larger program and pass it to another larger program for example.
+- extend the functionality of a complex program written in a compiled language
+- fast to learn and easy to write code in
+- dynamic

+languages that are generally considered scripting languages range from highly specific languages like awk, to general purpose programming languages like python.

+## what is a server?

+by this point in the course i suspect most of you have at least some idea of what a server is, if you are unsure, we are going to fill in some of the gaps during the course.

+this is of course going to come up a lot, many times every week. for now when i say server i may be referring to a hardware server, a powerful computer designed to serve data to clients(and other servers). but i may also be referring to a software server, a piece of software intended to serve documents to clients(and other servers). i will try to always make it clear which i am talking about.

+We will come back to this in week four when we actually write our first software server in nodejs.

 ## NodeJS